githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 1. Create the frontend and backend in the octofit-tracker directory of this repository in one command
 2. Setup backend python venv and install octofit-tracker/requirements.txt first
-3. The octofit-tracker/backend directory will store the django project with the name octofit-tracker
+3. The octofit-tracker/backend directory will store the django project and app with the name octofit-tracker
 4. The Django project octofit-tracker directory will have all the backend components for the app
 5. Create the django app directly in the directory octofit_tracker/backend
 6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories